Jatin142001/Project-Pizza_Sales_Analysis_Using_SQL/README.md

 Understand sales performance and revenue trends.
 Identify the best-selling pizza sizes, types, and categories.
 Analyze order distribution by time.
-Determine revenue contributions of different pizzas.
+Determine the revenue contributions of different pizzas.

 ## SQL Implementation